coq-community/exact-real-arithmetic/README.md

 ## In the meantime.

-There exists other implementation of exact real arithmetic.
+There exist other implementations of exact real arithmetic.
 Interested users should look at the work of Russell O'Connor, Robbert Krebbers, and Bas Spitters, where the proofs rely on the CoRN presentation of constructive reals.